SpaceX cargo ship reaches International Space Station

 The flight is the first of 12 planned under a $1.6 billion contract NASA placed with privately owned Space Exploration Technologies, or SpaceX, to deliver cargo to the station.

-The U.S. space agency's second supplier, Orbital Sciences Corp ORB.N, plans to debut its Antares rocket later this year.
+The U.S. space agency's second supplier, Orbital Sciences Corp, plans to debut its Antares rocket later this year.
 A demonstration run to the station is planned for February or March.

 (Editing by Tom Brown and Eric Beech)